Expert Gum Graft Surgery & Cosmetic Gum Contouring

 Too much or too little gum tissue can get in the way of an otherwise beautiful smile.
 If you’re in this situation and looking for a treatment that can help, cosmetic gum contouring and grafting may be exactly what you need.

-Located in Cabot AR, the practice of Samuel F. Jirik, DDS is proud to provide comprehensive dental care to patients in the Ward, Beebe, Jacksonville, Sherwood, Vilonia, and Little Rock areas.
-Contact us today to schedule a consultation or to get some more information about our practice.
-Dial 1 (501) 843-9561 to reach our Cabot, AR office and speak with our staff!
+Located in Cabot, AR, the practice of Samuel F. Jirik, DDS, is proud to provide comprehensive dental care to patients in the Ward, Beebe, Jacksonville, Sherwood, Vilonia, and Little Rock areas.
+Contact us today for a consultation or more information about our practice.
+Dial (501) 430-4516 to reach our Cabot, AR office and speak with our staff!

 Why is it important to treat receding gums?

-When your gums recede, this exposes more of the tooth root, which is normally covered by the gums.
+When your gums recede, more of the tooth root normally covered by the gums is exposed.
 Now your teeth look longer.
-Because the roots are exposed, those teeth with gum recession will be more sensitive to hot and cold, and to sweet or spicy foods.
+Because the roots are exposed, teeth with gum recession will be more sensitive to hot and cold and sweet or spicy foods.
 Gum recession is frequently the result of gum disease, as the infected gums are forming pockets and pulling away from the teeth.
-It can also be due to overly aggressive tooth brushing or improper brushing technique.
+It can also be due to overly aggressive tooth brushing or improper brushing techniques.
 It's important to treat this, as the end result is full gum disease and tooth loss.

 What are the benefits of this procedure?

 Cosmetic gum contouring and gum graft have some obvious, impactful aesthetic advantages — normalizing the amount of gums that you have can make your smile look more uniform and radiant.
-But these procedures go beyond the cosmetic; gum contouring and gum grafts have a variety of health benefits, too.
-These procedures can help reduce your risk of gingivitis and in some cases, help combat tooth sensitivity.
+But these procedures go beyond cosmetics; gum contouring and gum grafts have a variety of health benefits, too.
+These procedures can help reduce your risk of gingivitis and, in some cases, help combat tooth sensitivity.

 How Can A Gum Graft Prevent Tooth Loss?